NoxHarmonium/yarn-collect-dependencies/README.md

 ##### Advantages

-- Layer is only deployed when dependencies change and function bundle size is small saving deployment time
+- Layer is only deployed when dependencies change and function bundle size is small, saving deployment time
 - Modules only processed once and shared between functions

 ##### Disadvantages